 With the housing market rebounding, more and more people are looking to buy a home.
-Unfortunately, as a result of the sub-prime housing scandal of a few years ago, home loan lenders are much stricter than they used to be.
+Unfortunately, as a result of the sub-prime housing scandal that occurred some years ago, home loan lenders are stricter than they used to be.
 The days when you would qualify with 5% down are over.
 You'll often need to make a 20% down payment to qualify for a loan.

 So where do you get the money?
 One source you may have available is your individual retirement account, or IRA.
 As a rule, you aren’t allowed to withdraw any money from your IRA until you are 59 1/2 years old.
 If you make premature withdrawals, you not only have to pay regular income tax on the money, but a 10% tax penalty as well.